Welcome to Year 5

 Your children will be taking part in The Daily Mile each day with the aim to get your ‘children fit for life’.
 They will be able jog or walk the mile, providing it is completed to gain the full benefits.
 It is important that your child has well-fitting trainers in school every day, as well as a water bottle to keep them hydrated.

 Water is necessary for the brain to function correctly and although it may seem a nuisance to remember to send a bottle of water in each morning, it really does help your child.

 It is extremely important that we work together to encourage your child to strive for increased confidence and independence in school.
 We believe that they should be able to be responsible for their own belongings and engage in tasks independently.

 We all wish our classrooms to be active learning environments but also recognise that occasionally a child may need to be disciplined.
 We have a layered set of behaviour sanctions, which, if not adhered to may result in a detention during a dinnertime.
 These detentions are not expected to be regular occurrences as the children have been made aware of the fact that they are monitored and parents may be requested to attend a meeting if several occur.

-Our first Parents’ Evening will take during the Autumn term (wk beg 16.10) and we look forward to having the opportunity of meeting with you to discuss your child.
+Parents’ Evening will take during the spring term (wk beg 12.3) and we look forward to having the opportunity of meeting with you to discuss your child.
 You will need to book your own appointment and booking forms will be made available nearer the time.